 2. Wait to Respond

-If you sometimes feel like YOU’RE on the firing line of your CHILD’S barrage of questions, stay engaged, show interest, but don’t be so quick to give an answer.
+If you sometimes feel like YOU’RE on the firing line of your CHILD’S barrage of questions, stay engaged and show interest, but don’t be so quick to give an answer.

 When parents respond quickly to every question, request, or inquiry, children learn to depend on instant responses and feel frustrated when parents don’t respond with haste.
 When we don’t give a child an opportunity to figure out the answer for himself, we demonstrate a lack of confidence in his abilities and sow the seeds of helplessness and over-dependence on mommy or daddy.